-Consistency with the 2009 MDOT Transportation Plan: The MD 6 Connector project seeks to provide greater circulation in the La Plata area of Charles County.
+Consistency with the 2014 MDOT Transportation Plan: The MD 6 Connector project seeks to provide greater circulation in the La Plata area of Charles County.
 As MD 6 has become increasingly congested in downtown La Plata, this project would provide a bypass for travelers seeking access to US 301 north of the town.
-This project is consistent with MDOT's goal to provide Connectivity to Daily Life which supports La Plata's continuing economic growth, with significant recent investment by private corporations.
+This project is consistent with MDOT's goal to provide Community Vitality and Economic Prosperity which supports La Plata's continuing economic growth, with significant recent investment by private corporations.
 By relieving congestion in the La Plata area, this area may continue its revitalization efforts and create an economic base to encourage a reverse commute pattern and balance the jobs to households.